 A report on the analysis of the present state of cultural diplomacy training and competencies has been commissioned by EUNIC and makes recommendations for improving cultural diplomacy training in the future.
 It is based on the opinions of academics and practitioners currently working in the field.
 You can read the report in full here.

 The Siena Cultural Relations Forum gathered policy makers, academics and practitioners, to discuss and share the current state of EU Cultural Relations (11-15 June 2017).
 Read the meeting report here.

 Invisible City is a mobile app where you can find the best of cultural events in more than 100 world cities.
 It brings together all the events organised by EUNIC clusters and local cultural actors.
 Started by EUNIC Prague under the name of EUNIC App, it moved to Brussels, evolved into Invisible City and is now serving all of the EUNIC global network.
 Download the app at www.myinvisiblecity.eu.

-The EU and the EU National Institutes for Culture (EUNIC) made a major step forward towards an improved cooperation in the field of cultural activities.
+The EU and the EUNIC made a major step forward towards an improved cooperation in the field of cultural activities in 2017.
 On 16 May 2017 an administrative arrangement with EUNIC was agreed by the European Union.
 The arrangement outlines joint principles, values and objectives, which are intended to underpin this cooperation as well as the priority areas for cooperation, together with all practical arrangements for its implementation.
-Read the full press release here.View File
+Find out more about this here.View File